josazuwa/first_django_project/README.md

 # first_django_project
-This is my first django project
+This is my submission for the assignment

 ![Assignment](Capture.PNG)